HamsaVardhiniS/SmartMart/README.md

-# Retail Management System
+# Smart Mart : Retail Management System

-A scalable retail management platform that integrates point-of-sale operations, inventory control, procurement, HR management, and analytics into a unified system.
+A scalable retail management platform that integrates point-of-sale operations, inventory control, procurement, HR management, and analytics into a unified platform.
+This system demonstrates strong integration between operational workflows and analytics, making it suitable for real-world retail business environments.

 ## Modules